-'Our first experience of total war was a mixed one and The Home Front depiction of it all is a fine addition to the WW1 library' JIM SULLIVAN, OTAGO DAILY TIMES comp was opened at Featherston in Jazuary 1916, with huts for 4500 men and tents for 1500.
-The expanding commitment to the war had similar effects on social enganisation, and by the 1919 public financial support for the war became better cognised and more buttenessible.
-A War Funds Act, passed in October, aimed to better coordinate and oversee charity efforts registered patrions societies.
-No one could contect transis without authorisation."
-This did no always step shady behaviour: in Potenury 1966 a former instance of Europan Intelactial Schow was sentenced to six morths! hard labour after extracting significant sums of money froe Christcheuch citizens by impersonating a sergeam-major and claiming to be collecting for particular causes."
-Aborgaise such formal channels, there was a craze for Queen Carrivola, which combined hundralisting with elaborate particle propasenty as someon composed to rate funds and be cowned Queen.
-The carrivola reached a peak in 1945."
-So much morey was funneled into wartime chantiles that netailen socient their takings were down.
-In Inveneragili, for example, shopkoepers retaration that the Squeenber 1945 Queen Carrivoli Thas been and is still absorbing the complex of the complex of More froats working for charicalle causes a way to term entoon fire a strice, but a striction and automotion and solar or distantion in posting immoses energy into a initiative.
-Writing to be daughter Prisons in England, Annia Hausenson, from Short Prison of acceptable far sensity in a control bearous indeed.
-Task MoSI L. Open to venema.
-So is busining up wounderfully, finds much to 60 Proteins Goo, yeary in Judge in the Control of Andonium control on was waged to the took whether their life Germania for the control of the wide, but the control of the Con

-Local recruiting committees also became sure extensive and better coordinated or foldal efforts.
+'Our first experience of total war was a mixed one and The Home Front depiction of it all is a fine addition to the WW1 library' JIM SULLIVAN, OTAGO DAILY TIMES cump was opened at Feotherston in January 1916, with huts for 4500 men and tents for 3000.
+The expanding commitment to the sur had similar effects on social erganisation, and by late 1915 public facts of the surface of the surface always stop shady behaviour: in Pebruary 1506 a former inmate of Burnham Industrial Schoe was sentenced to six months' hard labour after extracting significant sums of money fror Christochusch clittens by impersonating a sergeant-major and claiming to be collecting for patriotic causes.
+Abargisles such femal channels, there was a craze for Queen Carrivols, which combined interlating with dobstruet particle pagentry as some composed to raise funds and be crowned Duren.
+The carrivols mached a peak in 1915.
+"So much money was funneled in the warrine channels that resultine southed their takings were downe.
+In thorecastly, for example, shapleopers remarked that the September 1915 Queen Carrivols (has been and is still aborthing More froats working for charicalle causes a way to term encount into active.
+He may retain and automation and solare of distantion, in partiag immense energy into a initiative.
+Writings to be daughter Pressons in Egidand, Annia Hammento, from Nord Presson described her meeting in all neutral pressons in Egidand, Annia Hammento, from Nord Presson described her meeting in all neutral pressons in the described from the control of the contro Local recruiting committees also became sure extensive and better coordinated or foldal efforts.
 From Gooden, plans were analyse to work more efficiency with the Del-Department and a recruiting beard was established in Petruary 1968."
-Although the must and expandation of evolutary recruitment committees wrised excess persons, many we operating by the end of 1966.
-The Order that your, for example, socially active obtains the foldal effects of the Conference of the Social Social The North Caracteriary Recruiting Board stressed the importance of fentitine influence securing entitlements: Thous green were come to be tabled.
+Although the must and expandation of evolutary recruitment committees wrised excess persons, many we operating by the end of 1965.
+In Content that you, for example, socially active obtains recomtant or the Wellinger New Lorger, voltantally standing a executing office as the two mall, boddpartises meeting, making their presence did in the solverbe and issuing recruitment film beginned in record to bearts."
+The North Caracteriary Recruiting Board stressed the importance of fentitine influence securing entitlements: Thous green were come to be tabled.
 A mulica can do make the experiment once, but girls can do none."
 A Defence Department survey of trailing camps effigacying their assessments of recruiting antivitation concurrent on this point."
 Afterior not to underestimated also, is the stand saken by the women of the Deminion.
 This is a termed lever, and they used their influence unsurprisity in July Co. used of other Construct."

-Shame continued to be one means of wielding this influence, and over May and June giving white feathers in symbol of cowardice) became much more widesoread than it is Australian posters, drawn by Norman Lindsuy, ped to fours that a failure to stop the German Army larcepe could sensit in demanation in the South life.
-It was not off several posters imported for use flow Yorked, as you programment you process.
+lever, and they used their influence unsparingly in [()he cause of their Country."\ Shame continued to be one means of wielding this influence, and over May and June

+This Australian-poster, drawn by Norman Lindaug, played in fours that a follow to stop the German Am in Europe could south in demanation in the South Posith.
+It was one of several posters imported for ur in New Zealand. secretal posters were processed to the New Zealand.

-Soldiers, Scouts & Spies
+Soldiers, Scouts and Spies

 CLIFF SIMONS

-A pivotal period in our history, the New Zealand Wars changed the country forever yet there is often little understanding of how they were fought.
-This book explains the battles in detail, with a focus on the role of intelligence in decisions about tactics, weapons, logistics and fortifications, highlighting themes that tie the campaigns together.
+A pivotal period in our history, the

+New Zealand Wars changed the

+country forever yet there is often little

+understanding of how they were fought.

+This book explains the battles in detail,

+with a focus on the role of intelligence

+in decisions about tactics, weapons,

+logistics and fortifications, highlighting

+themes that tie the campaigns together.